sisihagen/website/content/en/blog/2019/11/the-rule-of-law-the-hypocrite.md

 title: "The rule of law, the hypocrite"
 date: 2019-11-18
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "Julian Assange?
 Is this not the pro-Russian spy, the rapist, narcissist, the alleged child molester, the completely unarmed guy, who smeared his feces at the walls of the embassy, which granted him long refuge?"
-draft: false
 lang: en
 cover: "society"
 ---